iCliniq Logo

 Hi doctor,

 Thank you for the reply.
-My issue is that I cannot point to a particular event, and I would consider multiple sclerosis (MS) flare-up.
-I do not have any limitations from the function perspective, except the fact that I am feeling more tired.
+My issue is that I cannot point to a particular event, and I would consider a multiple sclerosis (MS) flare-up.
+I do not have any limitations from a function perspective, except the fact that I am feeling more tired.
 This strange behavior of my body started last year.
 Two years back, I was feeling good.
 I am just very worried and hoping that this is not a progressive relapsing MS, as it is the worst one.

 Hi,

-Welcome back to icliniq.com.
 Thanks for the follow-up.
-First of all, I like to inform you that if you are not able to make out distinct episodes, then the sudden visual loss and tingling sensation should not have been experienced by you.
-I feel you are able to experience them, but I feel most relapses are of mild nature leading to less strong recognition at your level.
-Regarding progressive multiple sclerosis (MS), although I am unable to make an instant diagnosis, I can state with confidence that if there is no functional limitation over the last two years, it cannot be progressive MS. As the name suggests the progressive MS is characterized by progressive disability and lesions.
-One more point I like to put here.
-Your geographical location prevents you from severest form of MS. I hope this assists you further.
-Thanks and regards.
+First of all, I would like to inform you that if you are not able to make out distinct episodes, then the sudden visual loss and tingling sensation should not have been experienced by you.
+I feel you are able to experience them, but I feel most relapses are of a mild nature, leading to less strong recognition at your level.
+Regarding progressive multiple sclerosis (MS), although I am unable to make an instant diagnosis, I can state with confidence that if there has been no functional limitation over the last two years, it cannot be progressive MS. As the name suggests, progressive MS is characterized by progressive disability and lesions.
+One more point I would like to put here.
+Your geographical location prevents you from the severest form of MS.

 Patient's Query